 A change of business ownership or relocation to a new address is considered a new business and requires separate approval.

-The home business license shall be renewed each year that the home occupation is in operation.
+The business license shall be renewed each year that the home occupation is in operation.

-All home businesses shall be reviewed for compliance with the provisions of this Chapter.
+All home occupations shall be reviewed for compliance with the provisions of this Chapter.
 Noncompliance may result in revocation of the home business license.

 The business owner is responsible for complying with all applicable health, fire, building and safety codes.

 Violations of the standards set forth in this section shall be subject to the civil penalties outlined in section 19.08.070.
-In addition, a business license revocation hearing may be scheduled at the discretion of the Director for any business found to be in violation of the home business standards or any other municipal ordinance.
+In addition, a business license revocation hearing may be scheduled at the discretion of the Director for any business found to be in violation of the home occupation standards or any other municipal ordinance.

 19.42.180 – Hotel.